What is an Occupational Therapist

 Education and Specialization

-Experience is actually the primary factor in influencing occupational therapist salary.
-In fact, it is rated much higher than education.
-Education seems to play very little role in occupational therapist salary; while a degree in occupational therapy is needed for licensing purposes, the holding of a bachelor’s degree or master’s degree seems to make little difference in salary earned.
+Experience is more important than education in determining an OT’s income.
+Education seems to play very little role in their salary.
+While a degree in occupational therapy is needed for licensing purposes, the holding of a bachelor’s degree or master’s degree seems to make little difference in salary earned.

-There are a number of specialty areas, but advanced certification in physical disability-related areas will also aid in earning higher salaries.
+There are a number of specialty areas, but advanced certification in physical disability-related areas will definitely aid in better opportunities and higher wage.

 Experience and Position

 As stated, experience is the largest factor impacting on salaries.
 An occupational therapist with five or fewer years of experience will earn an average of around $64,000, whereas an OT with 20 or more years will earn more than $75,000.
 Having ten or more years’ experience will be the best means of increasing a salary.

 Occupational therapists can also see salary increases through their position; in health care facilities especially, an individual working as the head of a team will have a higher pay than an entry-level position.